senselogic/CODIS/README.md

 ## Limitations

-*   Incomplete support for comments and string literals.
+*   Partial support for comments and string literals.

 ## Version